moaxcp/x11/README.md

 # Contributors

+Support is most needed for example code.
+Other x11 libraries have tons of examples that prove the library works.
+So far this project only has a few basic examples.

 I am not an x11 programmer but I find the protocol to be an interesting challenge and learning experience.
 The only other x11 client implementation for java that I have found is escher.
 Escher is very hand written and has many